unt-libraries/untl-metadata-documentation/docs/tools/editing.rst

     -   Too few subjects (or no UNTL-BS terms in Portal records)
     -   Multiple photographers for a single photographer (i.e., possible placeholder values left in a record)
-    -   No creation date for items in a collection that have known dates
+    -   No creation dates for items in a collection that have known dates

 -   :doc:`More about the count tool </tools/count-tool>`